Torres del Paine Circuit

 The porter service for this trip is included in the trip’s price.
 During the trek, your belongings will be divided into three portions.
 One portion you will carry yourself in your daypack comprising of your lunch, water, camera, sun cream and the clothing you will layer on and off during the day.
 The second portion is your sleeping bag and sleeping pad (you need to bring these with you to Torres del Paine) which will be carried for you throughout the trip.
 The third portion is the change of clean clothes and other items you will need at night in the campsites - these will be carried for you in waterproof duffel bags as follows:

-On day 1 we will provide you with two small 15-liter duffel bags and in the first bag, you will put clothes needed for the following nights: 2 (Dickson), 3 (Los Perros), 4 (Grey) and 5 (Pehoe).
-Upon arrival at Pehoe, you will be given a second bag in which you can put clothes and any items needed for night 5 (Pehoe) and day 6 (Cuernos), before returning to Camp Torre Central on day 7 where the rest of your luggage will be waiting for you.
-You are allowed to pack up to 5 kgs (11 lbs) in each duffel bag.
+On day 1 (At EcoCamp) we will provide you with two small 15-liter dry bags.
+In the first bag, you will put the clothes needed for the following nights: 1 (Seron), 2 (Dickson), 3 (Los Perros), 4 (Grey) and 5 (Pehoe).
+In the second bag you can put clothes and any items needed for night 5 (Pehoe) and day 6 (Cuernos), before returning to Camp Torre Central on day 7 where the rest of your luggage will be waiting for you.
+Upon arrival to Pehoe, you will have access to both dry bags at the same time.

 Itinerary modifications